Ideal Target Clients or Chasing the Wrong Customers?

 The Right Customers Drive Profitable Growth

-Conversely, high performing sales reps ruthlessly focus on target customers who fit their ideal client target profile where they know they will win the majority of the time.
+Conversely, high performing sales reps ruthlessly focus on ideal target customers who fit their ideal target client profile where they know they will win the majority of the time.

 High performing sales teams have evidence-based product-market fit — ideally in the form of real customer demand.
 They focus exclusively on solving problems that are painful enough for their target customers to be willing to replace existing and often comfortable alternatives — including doing nothing.